-Acton, Ashland, Bedford, Bellingham, Boxborough, Carlisle, Concord, Dedham, Dover, Framingham, Franklin, Holliston, Hopkinton, Hudson, Marlborough, Maynard, Medway, Millis, Natick, Needham, Sherborn, Stow, Sudbury, Wayland, Wellesley, Weston and Westwood.
+Acton, Ashland, Bedford, Bellingham, Blackstone, Boxborough, Carlisle, Concord, Dedham, Dover, Framingham, Franklin, Holliston, Hopedale, Hopkinton, Hudson, Marlborough, Maynard, Medway, Mendon, Milford, Millis, Millville, Natick, Needham, Northbridge, Sherborn, Stow, Sudbury, Upton, Uxbridge, Wayland, Wellesley, Weston and Westwood.

 To request a copy of a complaint form, call our office in Natick (508) 651-8812.
 A dispute resolution facilitator will discuss your problem, offer guidance and make a referral if your problem better addressed by another agency.
 Our staff may suggest avenues to pursue while waiting for a facilitator to become available.

 After your complaint is received, our office will contact you within a week to verify that the complaint is suitable for dispute resolution.
 If so, with your permission, we mail a copy of the complaint to the business within 2 days.

 Complaints are handled on a first-come, first-served basis.

 Dispute resolution is voluntary for both the consumer and the business.
 After the assigned facilitator discusses the case with you, they will call the business to attempt to work out a resolution acceptable to both parties.